Montana/ahd-to-snowflake-lambda/README.md

 # Amazon Athena to Snowflake Data Transfer using AWS Lambda

-This repository provides an example implementation of transferring data from Amazon Athena to Snowflake using AWS Lambda.
+This repository is an implementation of transferring data from Amazon Athena to Snowflake using AWS Lambda.
 The Lambda function is written in Rust and utilizes the AWS SDK for Rust (`aws-sdk-rust`) and the Snowflake Connector for Rust (`snowflake-connector`) to execute Athena queries and load the results into Snowflake.

 ## Prerequisites